chandanhpcic/docs/source/manual/firewall_settings.rst

 Disable force gateway
 .....................................

-By default OPNsense enforces a gateway on "Wan" type interfaces (those with a gateway attached to it), although the default usually is the desired behaviour, it does influence the routing decisions made by the system (local traffic bound to an address will use the associated gateway).
+By default Reticen8 enforces a gateway on "Wan" type interfaces (those with a gateway attached to it), although the default usually is the desired behaviour, it does influence the routing decisions made by the system (local traffic bound to an address will use the associated gateway).

 ..
 Note::